mattrent/CTF-Platform/README.md

   * **Step Issuer:** An issuer that integrates with Cert-Manager to manage certificate lifecycles.
   * **Cert-Manager:** A Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.
 * **infrastructure:** 🏗️ Takes care of basic cluster configuration.
-  * **Rancher Local Path Storage Provisioner:** Manages dynamic storage provisioning for Kubernetes using local paths on nodes.
+  * **NFS Storage Provisioner:** Manages dynamic storage provisioning for Kubernetes using NFS, enabling shared storage across nodes.
   * **Nginx Ingress Controller:** Manages external access to services in a Kubernetes cluster through HTTP and HTTPS.
   * **KubeVirt:** Extends Kubernetes by adding support for running virtual machine workloads alongside container workloads.
 * **monitoring:** 📊 Ensures cluster observability and log collection.